nongthaihoang/android_font_patcher/README.md

   `fontforge.exe -script fontpatcher.pe [Roboto] [Your font] ""`
 - The generated fonts will be named after Roboto and placed in the same folder as your fonts.

+## Preview
+- See how this tool works in action: [video](https://photos.app.goo.gl/SDUuhMHdqLhqvytn6)